VisualFP/docs/SA/design_concept/content/design/design_evaluation_results.typ

 in the middle, implying that the design accounts for infix application but was written in parentheses (e.g., `(+)`), a form of regular function application that doesn't support infix notation.
-This is a very valid point and is something we didn't intend to imply/didn't think about enough.
-It should be fairly easy to fix, e.g., by aligning the operators to the left.
+This is a very valid point and something the design wasn't supposed to imply.
+It is fairly easy to fix by aligning the operators to the left.

 Another point of critique that several participants repeated was that